top of page

 5. Why is Polaris healthcare your first choice for bone fractures in Pune?

-The cost of surgery will depend upon many factors.
-Please book an appointment to know all the details that you may need.
+The cost of surgery will vary based on several factors.
+Please schedule an appointment to get all the necessary details.